Duncan-Kiragu/fotoGallery/README.md

 The application is thoroughly tested and has implemented various error handlers to prevent the application from crashing.

-The link to the images posted on the application can be gotten by clicking the **COPY IMAGE LINK** in the modal displayed on clicking an image.
+The link to the images posted on the application can be gotten by clicking the COPY IMAGE LINK in the modal displayed on clicking an image.
----

 ## PROJECT SPECIFICATIONS
 | Behaviour | Input | Output |
 | :---------------- | :---------------: | ------------------: |